-&lt;sup>4 Diesel used in running water-pumps for irrigation is likely accounted under either 'power generation' or, more likely 'farm equipment' ('Agriculture' in table 1).
+4 Diesel used in running water-pumps for irrigation is likely accounted under either 'power generation' or, more likely 'farm equipment' ('Agriculture' in table 1).
 Diesel used to power mobile telephone towers is likely accounted under 'power generation'.
-Some suggest that roughly one-third of diesel for power generation caters to the need of the telephone towers.
+Some suggest that roughly one-third of diesel for power generation caters to the telephone towers.

-&lt;sup>5 For some uses, the users may be further categorised along differing dimensions (say, socio-economic, gender, and age profiles in passenger transport; type of industry in captive power generation; size-holding of agricultural land among farm equipment users).
-This report however, does not explore these dimensions.
+5 For some uses, the users may be further categorised along differing dimensions (say, socioeconomic, gender, and age profiles in passenger transport; type of industry in captive power generation; size-holding of agricultural land among farm equipment users).
+This paper however, does not explore these dimensions.